The competition consists of the following phases:

 Rights and Permissions

 All authors retain ownership rights to the research and the right to publish the research after the conference.
-Upon submission, authors grant access to 42 Analytics to make their research available for public viewing online, in print, for conference use for the Sloan Sports Analytics Conference.
+Upon submission, authors grant access to 42 Analytics to make their research available for public viewing online and in print, for conference use for the Sloan Sports Analytics Conference.
 Authors are responsible for obtaining permission from third parties to reprint copyrighted information such as data, tables, or figures that may be protected by copyright.